Fatih-Sglm/Simple_Onion_Architecture_Template/README.md

 # Simple Onion Architecture

-This project is a plugin that installs the basic architectural structure for those who want to develop a project using the oninon architecture.
+This project is a template that installs the basic architectural structure for those who want to develop a project using the onion architecture.

-You can access the plugin [here]((https://marketplace.visualstudio.com/items?itemName=FatihSglm.SimpleOnionArchitectureTemplate)).
+You can access the template [here](https://marketplace.visualstudio.com/items?itemName=FatihSglm.SimpleOnionArchitectureTemplate).

 # Project structure